AdobeDocs/journey-optimizer.en/help/using/test-approve/review-approve-request.md

 ![](assets/request-changes.png)

 After sending the request, the journey/campaign creator is notified through an email and a Journey Optimizer alert.
 The campaign returns to the "Draft" status.
 Once changes have been integrated, the journey/Campaign creator can resubmit it for approval.

+>[!NOTE]
+>
+> If you are not receiving approval notification through an email, you need to update your subscriptions preferences in your Experience Cloud profiles.
+[Learn more](https://experienceleague.adobe.com/en/docs/core-services/interface/features/account-preferences)